-Israeli authorities said at least 50 cm (20 inches) of snow had fallen since Thursday and more was forecast through the day.
+Israeli authorities said at least 50 cm (20 inches) of snow had fallen since Thursday and more was forecast.

 "In my 54 years I don't remember a sight like this, such an amount I cannot recall," said Nir Barkat, mayor of Jerusalem.

-The Israeli military helped police rescue hundreds of people stranded in vehicles on highways near Jerusalem.
+Israeli troops helped police rescue more than 2,000 people stranded in vehicles near Jerusalem, many of whom had spent the night in their cars.
 More than 500 were given makeshift shelter in a city convention hall.

 Highways into the city were shut, with ploughs impeded by falling snow and freezing cold.
-Broken tree branches toppled electricity wires leaving tens of thousands without power, Israeli media said.
+Broken branches brought down electricity wires leaving tens of thousands without power, Israeli media said.
 Residents were told to stay at home.

 Despite the storm, U.S. Secretary of State John Kerry met Prime Minister Benjamin Netanyahu in Jerusalem on Friday to try to spur lagging peace talks.
 He had met Palestinian President Mahmoud Abbas in the West Bank city of Ramallah the day before.